tmthecoder/blog/_posts/2022-03-16-introduction.md

 # Where's this Going?

-So, now you know a bit about me & my code story and you're probably reading this thinking, "he's a really cool person, but what's up with the rest of the blog?" (if you're not, just let me have my moment).
+So, now you know a bit about me & my code story and you're probably reading this thinking, "He's a really cool person, but what's up with the rest of the blog?" (if you're not, just let me have my moment).

-I'm planning on having this be a generally lighthearted blog where I'll explain various experiences I've had while writing different pieces of software.
-I'm also planning on doing a few tutorial-style series.
+I'm planning on having this be a generally lighthearted blog (I've written _too much_ serious stuff in school, plus that gets boring quick) where I'll explain various experiences I've had while writing different pieces of software.
+I'm also planning on doing some tutorial-style series taht stemmed from my own experiences.
 Here's my vision about the few types of posts I'll have:

 ## Experiences